 Need a Texas Cyclosporiasis Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by a cyclosporiasis food poisoning outbreak, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

-July 10, 2015 — Nearly 150 people in Texas have been sickened by the Cyclospora parasite and health officials warn that fresh herbs imported from Mexico is likely to blame.
+In 2015, around 150 people in Texas were infected with Cyclospora parasites in a food poisoning outbreak.
+Health officials warned that fresh herbs imported from Mexico were likely to blame.
 Click here to read more.

 What is Cyclosporiasis?